 The Fairmont St Andrews - 5* Hotel

 Positioned on the summit of a spectacular cliff formation, the hotel and its two championship golf courses have breathtaking panoramic views of the River Tay estuary, the North Sea and the medieval skyline of St Andrews.
-A regular, complimentary shuttle bus service is provided by the hotel to take guests to and from the the town of St Andrews which is about 10 minuites drive away.
+A regular, complimentary shuttle bus service is provided by the hotel to take guests to and from the town of St Andrews which is about ten minuites drive away.

 Spa Facilities: One of Scotland’s largest Spa with 12 treatment rooms offering a range of treatments include locally-themed massages, facial and relaxation therapies featuring exclusive Kerstin Florian products.

 This hotel is uniquely situated in an enviable position with the most stunning view over the first tee and eighteenth green of the Old Course, the ‘Home of Golf’.
 This attractive Victorian property opened in 1887 and previous guests have included many of the golfing greats.